pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 https://github.com/nhasbun/de10nano_fpga_linux_config . detailed information, see  manual Get_started.pdf.

 For info: Another project, MFM disk emulator, also based on the DE10-Nano board is now also available:
-https://github.com/pdp11gy/SoC-HPS-based-MFM-disk-emulator  It is planned to merge these two projects,                                                                see also overview_1.jpg.
+https://github.com/pdp11gy/SoC-HPS-based-MFM-disk-emulator  Furthermore, it is planned to bring both
+interfaces together like in the overview.pdf dokument.
 Details will be published on my homepage, www.pdp11gy.com